QUICK ANSWER

 What is the difference between a pre-licensing course and exam prep?

 The 63-hour pre-licensing course is required by FREC for licensure eligibility.
 It teaches the material.
 Exam prep is optional supplemental preparation that trains you to pass the state exam specifically.
 Many students complete the pre-licensing course and assume they are ready for the exam.
-The 52% first-time pass rate suggests otherwise.
+Recent Florida pass-rate data suggests otherwise.

 Is Pass Florida better than PrepAgent?